Onboarding Azure accounts

 -

-In the Azure portal, go to Subscriptions and select the target subscription.
+In the Azure portal, navigate to the target Subscription and select Access control (IAM).

 -